yui9667/hotel-website/README.md

 # hotel-website 🏨
 ![Screenshot 2025-04-06 at 20 42 44](https://github.com/user-attachments/assets/2d1f5dcd-51df-4fb7-9d46-8f1ba5e8e9b1)

-Users can choose a hotel from Malmö, Stockholm, and Hensinborg.
-Select the check-in date, the check-out date, and the number of people looking for a hotel in the city.
-After selecting the hotel and the room, you can experience paying with Stripe.
+Users can choose a hotel from Malmö, Stockholm, and Helsingborg.
+Users can select the check-in date, the check-out date, and the number of people looking to stay at a hotel in the city.
+After selecting the hotel and the room, they can try paying with Stripe.

 ## Language 📖
 ・React